sherinksaji/SkinCancerPredictionModel/README.md

 ## Model Inputs and Outputs

-•	Model's inputs : jpeg image of the skin lesion of concern and user input for the lesion's age, sex, and location
+•	Model's inputs : png image of the skin lesion of concern

 •	Model output: label of 0 or 1, indicating whether a person has healthy skin or is at the onset of skin cancer.
   - '0' means malignancy of melanoma